-Homeless men and women often face challenges in accessing medical care.
+Individuals experiencing homelessness often face challenges in accessing medical care.
 One major challenge for these patients is care after a hospital stay.
-Often, homeless patients are discharged from the hospital with no place to go and no access to follow up care, inevitably leading to more suffering and hospitalizations.
+Often, patients experiencing homelessness are discharged from the hospital with no place to go and no access to follow up care, inevitably leading to more suffering and hospitalizations.
 How can they recuperate from serious illness on the street or in a shelter?
 Many shelters require patients to be out during the day, often in harsh temperatures and conditions.
 As the homeless population ages and is plagued by numerous chronic health problems, this has continued to be a major issue.
 The lack of a safe place to recuperate, with access to medical care, prevents patients from healing.

 How will this Advance project help to address the need?